zava8/kwztr/readme.md

 1. git clone ... # this repozitri
 2. change source(do not change version in package.json, npm version command in next step vill change version no) if needed
+2. test : kwztr/test $node script.js
-3. git commit & publish
+3. if tests passed then only : git commit & publish

   > git pull ; git add . ; git commit -am "some comments" ; git push